The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Understanding how trade agreements are used, and how to encourage the use of these agreements, has long been an interest of policymakers.
 Preferential trade agreements (PTAs) are commonly used by countries to promote international trade.
 However, a small but growing literature on this topic largely uses aggregate data to analyse PTAs.
 While existing empirical evidence can provide a general picture on the use of these agreements, it fails to provide knowledge of how the use of PTAs varies across firms and how the pattern of such usage changes over time.

 Transactional-level and firm-level data with long time-series coverage are rarely used to analyse preference utilisation rates (PURs).
-An analysis conducted by the Data Science Campus and the Department for International Trade not only fills a gap in existing literature by using firm-level data from business register and transactional-level customs data to analyse the uptake of preferential tariffs by UK importers from non-EU countries, but it also establishes a longer time series that includes the period from 2009 to 2019.
+A previous analysis conducted by the Data Science Campus and the Department for International Trade helped to fill a gap in existing literature by using firm-level data from business register and transactional-level customs data to analyse the uptake of preferential tariffs by UK importers from non-European Union (EU) countries and established a longer time series that includes the period from 2009 to 2019.
+Our analysis “Use of preferential tariffs by UK businesses for imports of goods: 2012 to 2023” improves the previous analysis to include additional variables and time period, as well as more non-EU countries and EU countries.
+The technical report has been updated to reflect the updates to our methodology and data sources.

 In this technical report, we go behind our analysis on the use of microdata for the examination of preference tariff utilisation and take a deep dive into challenges of drawing together new, administrative data sources to answer policy relevant questions.
-We also explain the reasons to use firm-level and transactional-level data to analyse PURs and the improvements that our analysis provides as compared with existing empirical studies.
+We also explain the reasons to use firm-level and transactional-level data to analyse PURs and the strengths and limitations of our methods and analysis.

 International trade plays an important role in the UK economy.
-Total UK trade in goods exports were £366.8 billion in 2019, of which £197.1 billion was from non-EU countries, while total UK trade in goods imports were £541.8 billion in 2019, of which £275.6 billion was from non-EU countries, as described in HMRC’s UK Overseas Trade in Goods Statistics Summary of 2019 Trade in Goods (PDF, 951 KB).
+Total UK trade in goods exports (excluding precious metal) at current prices were around £378 billion in 2023, of which £192 billion was from non-EU countries, while total UK trade in goods imports (excluding precious metal) at current prices were around £604 billion in 2023, of which circa £281 billion was from non-EU countries, as in UK trade: goods and services data set.

-Wales, Black, Dolby and Awano (2018) report that UK businesses that declare international trade in goods were found 70% more productive on average than those business that do not trade in 2016.
+Palmou and Jones (2025) find that firms in Great Britain that exported or imported goods or services were 35% more productive than their non trading counterparts, after controlling for differences in industry, age, employment and foreign ownership status.
 It is therefore essential for policymakers to understand what can help to encourage trade activities, how current free trade agreements (FTAs) perform, and how the economic benefits of FTAs could be achieved.

 Free trade, or the elimination of trade barriers, can offer economic benefits.
 These include, for example, more exports, economies of scale, lower prices, and greater choice of products.
 PTAs enable countries to grant preferential tariffs to imports from their trading partners.
-Through PTAs, countries give tariffs lower than their most favoured nation (MFN) rates to their trading partners’ products.
+Through PTAs, countries can apply tariffs lower than their most favoured nation (MFN) rates for trade with partner countries on certain products.

 • better understand the effectiveness of trade agreements